-If you decide to travel to Rome in autumn, and specifically in the month of October, you have the possibility to admire the Roman beauties without crowds.
+If you decide to travel to Rome in autumn, specifically in the month of October, you have the opportunity to admire the beauties of Rome without crowds.
 At your leisure and at your own pace.
-You no longer have to wait in a long queue to explore the Trevi Fountain or to enter the Colosseum.
-It is a month, moreover, when the weather is neither as sticky as in summer nor as frigid as in winter.
-It's a happy medium.
-Come on, a delight!
+You no longer have to wait in a huge queue to explore the Trevi Fountain or to enter the Colosseum.

 1. Taste the seasonal food

-It goes without saying that Italian gastronomy is a real temptation, isn't it?
-But October opens up a whole new world of possibilities to try.
+If one of your motivations when traveling to Rome is to get your boots on and try the delicacies that Italian gastronomy has to offer, October opens up a whole new world of possibilities to try.
 This month is synonymous in Italy with seasonal products such as white truffles, pumpkin, persimmons and mushrooms.
 Rome' s restaurants take the opportunity to incorporate these delicacies into their menus.

 The white truffle is the delicacy of delicacies.
 It is an unaffordable delicacy that is not usually cooked, but grated on top of any pasta dish for a result of another level.
 How do we know that we are in front of a quality white truffle?
 Because the price of the dish will be around 40 €.
-As for the pumpkin, it is possible to find it in the gnocchi fillings.
-Rich-rich!
+As for pumpkin, you can find it in the stuffing of gnocchi.
+Rico-rico!

-While it is true that mushrooms or funghi are available on the menus of Rome's restaurants all year round, in October you can be sure that they are 100% fresh.
+Although it is true that mushrooms or funghi are available on the menus of restaurants in Rome throughout the year, in October you can be sure that they are 100% fresh.
 Finally, persimmons are the fruit of the season - there are finger-licking salads with this fruit!

 Best restaurants in Rome in October

-- For pumpkin enthusiasts, Colline Emiliane is a restaurant in Rome just a few blocks from the Trevi Fountain.
-Be sure to try the tortelli di zucca, a ravioli stuffed with sweet pumpkin.
-I can't find words to describe its taste!
+For pumpkin enthusiasts, Colline Emiliane is a restaurant in Rome just a few blocks from the Trevi Fountain.
+Be sure to try the tortelli di zucca, ravioli stuffed with sweet pumpkin - I can't find the words to describe the taste!

 2. Admire the colors of autumn

-The charming gardens and neoclassical buildings invite you to take a walk in which you will have the chance to disconnect for a moment from the bustle of the center.
-One of the most splendid and picturesque views of Rome is offered by the Lake Garden with the Temple of Aesculapius.
+The charming gardens and neoclassical buildings invite you to take a walk where you will have the chance to disconnect for a moment from the bustle of the center.
+One of the most splendid and picturesque views of Rome is offered by the Garden of the Lake with the Temple of Aesculapius.

 3. Take a night tour on Halloween

-Although Rome is not particularly known for Halloween, this celebration is gradually becoming popular in the city.
-You can take advantage of the scariest night of the year to take a night tour of Rome to find out some of the secrets and curiosities of the Italian capital.
+Although Rome is not particularly known for Halloween, this celebration is slowly becoming more and more popular in the city.
+You can take advantage of the scariest night of the year to take a night tour of Rome to discover some of the secrets and curiosities of the Italian capital.
 This type of tour offers a different perspective of the city, quieter and calmer.

 Even spookier are the Catacombs of San Sebastian.
-If you want to add a bit of terror to this ephemeris, hop on a subway tour of the streets of Rome.
-Rome 's catacombs are underground galleries that were used for centuries as cemeteries, so you can imagine the chills they give.
+If you want to add a little terror to this ephemeris, hop on a subway tour of the streets of Rome.
+Rome' s catacombs are underground galleries that were used for centuries as cemeteries, so you can imagine the chills they give.

 4. Attend the Rome Film Festival